Kepler-1708 b-i is likely undetectable with HST: Discussion

+We can add some quantitative rigor to these advantages even without performing full injection-recovery tests.
 Although there are not yet any in-flight observations of a faint source to determine NIRSpec's noise properties, several tools to simulate these observations are already available.
 Each of these each strongly imply that \kepbi{}, should it exist, is easily detectable.
 We rearranged the outputs of \pandexo{} \citep{batalhaPandExoCommunityTool2017}, which is primarily designed to predict spectral data, and \pandeia{} \citep{pontoppidanPandeiaMultimissionExposure2016}, which gives estimates of detector output for a single exposure (i.e. one integration, in the case of transit applications), into estimates of noise in a white light curve.
 Both tools predict that $\sim$12 second integrations of $\sim$50 groups each would each have a precision of 400-500\,ppm.
-The nominal parameters of the moon reported in \citet{kippingExomoonSurvey702022} would produce a transit dip of $\sim$450ppm, so over the >5,000 unbroken integrations covering the duration of the main transit the moon should easily stand out.
+The nominal parameters of the moon reported in \citet{kippingExomoonSurvey702022} would produce a transit dip of $\sim$450ppm, so over the >5,000 unbroken integrations covering the duration of the main transit the moon should easily stand out even with severe instrument systematics.

 Excitingly, \cite{rustamkulovAnalysisJWSTNIRSpec2022} recently bolstered the hope that NIRSpec noise truly can be binned down in time without worry of a noise floor of comparable size to this measurement.
 They used data collected by NIRSpec pre-flight during cyro-vacuum testing to constrain the noise floor to <14 ppm, meaning we could bin upwards of three hours of data here before having to consider errors beyond shot noise.
 We finally note that these simulation tools also suggest that \kepbi{} is a challenging but potentially viable target for atmosphere retrieval.
 This is an especially exciting side-benefit worth further investigation given \kepb{}'s membership in the rare class of cool giant planet analogs.